Our CATHOLE® Products

 CATHOLE is a unique cat door that is designed for those owners who are concerned about this safety issue and keep their cats inside.

 CATHOLE has attractive arch frames.

-The CLASSIC model has furniture quality baltic birch frames.
+The CLASSIC model, introduced in 1999, has furniture quality baltic birch frames.
 The wood frames can be painted or stained to match most any décor.
 (Many CLASSIC models have been stained to match oak doors.)

 Over 80,000 of the CLASSIC models have been sold and we have received very positive feedback from our customers.

-The ECO model, introduced in 2020, has very attractive molded plastic frames and a new molded brush.
+The ECO model, introduced in 2020, has very attractive molded plastic frames and a new molded rubber brush.

-Both models have a removable brush that grooms kitty by collecting loose cat hair.
+Both models have a removable brushs that groom kitty by collecting loose cat hair.
 The brush snaps in and out easily for cleaning.

 These cat doors install easily.